InvaHealth/countryCentroids/README.md

-# countryCentroids
+# Country centroids
-Find the latitude/longitude of the centroid of any country
+Find the latitude/longitude of the centroid of any country using the <code>countryCentroids.R</code> script.